Get

 If you’re taking your puppy to training classes, your trainer should walk you through the main commands.
 If not, you’ll need to make a schedule for your puppy and train every day to accomplish your goals.
 Everyday training is vital to making these dogs manageable as adults.

 Don’t use harsh training methods, as these can make your pet protective and fearful.
 Instead, work with your pup’s natural devotion to their family to make training easier.
-When Akitas have a good relationship with their owners, they often want to make them proud, which makes them easier to train.
+When Akitas have a good relationship with their owners, they often want to make them proud, which makes it easier to train.

 Be consistent, and use positive rewards to slowly train your Akita on all the basics.
+A veterinarian can give you great guidance on how to train your dog properly.

 3. Work on Leash Training

-Your Akita can get fairly large and powerful, so it’s important that you train them to walk on a leash properly.
+Your Akita can get fairly large and powerful, so you must train them to walk on a leash properly.
 This breed can be stubborn, especially when it comes to walking on a leash.
 Therefore, this act can be more challenging than it may be for most other dogs.
 It’s important to start early and walk your dog every day.
 If possible, work with a trainer to get your dog properly walking on a leash.

 Don’t allow your Akita to pull on the leash.
 If they begin pulling, stop and draw their attention back to you.
 Once they stop pulling, reward them by walking again.
 Once they pull, stop.
 You’ll need to repeat this over and over again.
 Don’t expect much progress at the beginning.
 You may only make it a few feet.